deadalusai/requirejsexample/README.md

    - Your application code
    - The [almond.js][almond] minimal AMD module loader

+   See **optimize.js** section below for further explanation.

-See `Views/Shared/_Layout.cshtml` to see how these scripts are included.
+Take a look at `Views/Shared/_Layout.cshtml` to see how these scripts are included.
-In this project we are using the new Razor `environment` tag helper, but you can achieve the same effect in older versions of Razor with an `@if(Debug)` statment.
+In this project we are using the new Razor `environment` tag helper, but you can achieve the same effect in older versions of Razor with an `@if (Debug)` statment.

 Bower Configuration